carbon-language/carbon-lang/clang/docs/UsersManual.rst

 .. option:: -fprofile-generate[=<dirname>]

-  The ``-fprofile-generate`` and ``-fprofile-generate=`` flags will use an alterantive instrumentation method for profile generation.
+  The ``-fprofile-generate`` and ``-fprofile-generate=`` flags will use an alternative instrumentation method for profile generation.
 When given a directory name, it generates the profile file ``default_%m.profraw`` in the directory named ``dirname`` if specified.
-  If ``dirname`` does not exist, it will be created at runtime. ``%m`` specifier will be substibuted with a unique id documented in step 2 above.
+  If ``dirname`` does not exist, it will be created at runtime. ``%m`` specifier will be substituted with a unique id documented in step 2 above.
 In other words, with ``-fprofile-generate[=<dirname>]`` option, the "raw" profile data automatic merging is turned on by default, so there will no longer any risk of profile clobbering from different running processes.
 For example,